Logan Lucky: Critical response

 On review aggregation website Rotten Tomatoes, the film holds an approval rating of 92% based on reviews from 290 critics, with an average rating of 7.5/10.
-The website's critical consensus reads, "High-octane fun that's smartly assembled without putting on airs, Logan Lucky marks a welcome end to Steven Soderbergh's retirement — and proves he hasn't lost his ability to entertain."
-On Metacritic, which assigns a weighted average rating to reviews, the film has a score of 78 out of 100, based on reviews from 51 critics, indicating "generally favorable reviews".
+The website's critical consensus reads: "High-octane fun that's smartly assembled without putting on airs, Logan Lucky marks a welcome end to Steven Soderbergh's retirement — and proves he hasn't lost his ability to entertain."
+On Metacritic, which assigns a weighted average rating to reviews, the film has a score of 78 out of 100, based on reviews from 51 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak reported filmgoers gave it an 80% overall positive score.

-Owen Gleiberman of Variety gave the film a positive review, writing, "Steven Soderbergh's Logan Lucky is a high-spirited, low-down blast."
-Todd McCarthy of The Hollywood Reporter gave the film a positive review, saying, "This is a good-times film that doesn't put on airs, dress to impress or pretend to be something it isn't.
+Owen Gleiberman of Variety gave the film a positive review, writing: "Steven Soderbergh's Logan Lucky is a high-spirited, low-down blast."
+Todd McCarthy of The Hollywood Reporter gave the film a positive review, saying: "This is a good-times film that doesn't put on airs, dress to impress or pretend to be something it isn't.
 It just aims to please and does a pretty good job of it."
-Matt Zoller Seitz of RogerEbert.com gave the film three-and-a-half out of four stars, praising the smooth direction and efficiency of storytelling Soderbergh brought to the film, and stating that other than needing additional scenes to give its "oddball characters" more depth, [Logan Lucky is] a precision-tooled entertainment made by experts, and sometimes more than that.
+Matt Zoller Seitz of RogerEbert.com gave the film three-and-a-half out of four stars, praising the smooth direction and efficiency of storytelling Soderbergh brought to the film, and stating that other than needing additional scenes to give its "oddball characters" more depth, Logan Lucky is “precision-tooled entertainment made by experts, and sometimes more than that.
 Watching it is like finding money in the pocket of a coat that you haven't worn in years."
 Peter Travers of Rolling Stone called it "a terrific, twisty, funny-as-hell crime flick about so-called hicks who decide that making America great again starts right at home."
 Richard Roeper of the Chicago Sun-Times wrote: "Logan Lucky is great fun and one of the most purely entertaining movies of the year."

 Rex Reed of The New York Observer was critical of the film, and described Soderbergh as an overrated director.
-Reed complained that the film takes a slower pace than Ocean's Eleven, and although he praised the camera work, music and ham acting, he concluded, "It doesn't work.
+Reed complained that the film takes a slower pace than Ocean's Eleven, and although he praised the camera work, music and ham acting, he concluded: "It doesn't work.
 Logan Lucky is as charming and welcome as toenail fungus."